Lorca in Granada

 - October – March 10am, 11am, 12 noon, 1pm 4pm and 5pm

-Back in Granada, in July 2015 the Centro de Federico Garcia Lorca opened in the Plaza Romanilla.
-(Close to Granada cathedral) This cultural centre aims to promote and educate on the works of Federico García Lorca.
-It has exhibitions and different events over the year.
+The Centre of Federico Garcia Lorca in the historic centre of Granada opened in 2015.
+Close to Granada cathedral on Plaza Romanilla, this cultural centre aims to promote and educate on the works of Federico García Lorca.

 Huerta de San Vicente